MwinyiMoha/protos/README.md

 ## 🧰 Development Notes

+- Validation rules follow protovalidate specifications
 - Generated Go packages are output to `gen/go/pb`
-- Validation rules follow protovalidate specifications
+- Generated descriptor files are output to `gen/artifacts`
-- Envoy configuration should reference `desc.pb` for HTTP/JSON transcoding
+- Proxy/Gateway configuration should reference generated descriptor file for HTTP/JSON transcoding
+- Update `codegen` target in Makefile to generate stubs for other languages
+- Install pre-commit hooks for automatic linting before commits

 ---